Center for Feeling Therapy: Life at the Center

 Patients were given frequent therapy assignments by their therapists which they had to complete, or they would risk being abused and demoted to lower groups.
 The assignments often involved activities which were demeaning or absurd.
 For example, one woman who was judged to be overweight was assigned to act like a cow and to make "grazing" motions on the carpet.

 Patients were often physically assaulted by their therapists.
 The assault was part of a practice called "sluggo" in which the therapists would break the patients' defenses by hitting them.
 Patients were often struck repeatedly during therapy sessions, which sometimes led to bruising and bleeding.

 Patients had their lives controlled by their therapists in the minutest detail.
 The patients were told what to wear, what to do, which job to hold, whom to have sex with and how often, whom to date, whom to marry, whether to have children or not, how much they could weigh (for women), and, most importantly, whether or not they could leave.
 Almost all patients who expressed a desire to leave were informed by their therapists that they were still far too disordered mentally to succeed in the outside world.

 For some patients, life at the Center involved very long hours of grueling physical labor for very little pay.
-The physical labor was so severe, that some of the patients endured permanent physical damage from the excessive labor coupled with inadequate rest.
+The severity of the labor, combined with inadequate rest, led some patients to suffer permanent physical damage.

 After the ideals of "Psychological Fitness" came to the fore, patients were not only abused, but often subjected to monetary fines for lack of performance, or for insufficient work.

 In a nine-year span, none of the 350 resident members had a single child even though most of the women were young.
 Women who did get pregnant were told to get abortions.
 One woman who got pregnant in her 40s was told she "was not ready" to be a parent, and was pressured to get an abortion with the promise that she had time to get pregnant again.

 Patients at the Center were isolated from the outside world and were expected to socialize and work only with other Center patients.

 Rebellion and closure

-After nine years, the patients rebelled and the center in Los Angeles (along with its satellites in Boston, Honolulu, Munich and San Francisco) was shut down in November 1980 and the therapists were subsequently (1986–1987) banned from practicing in California as a result of lawsuits initiated about five years earlier by the patients against the therapists, accusing them of rape and other forms of mistreatment.
+After nine years, the patients rebelled and the center in Los Angeles (along with its satellites in Boston, Honolulu, Munich, and San Francisco) was shut down in November 1980.
+The therapists were subsequently (1986–1987) banned from practicing in California as a result of lawsuits initiated about five years earlier by the patients against the therapists, accusing them of rape and other forms of mistreatment.
 The victims and some observers of the case were shocked and dismayed that criminal charges were not brought against the therapists, and the victims never received the apology they had hoped for from the founders.
 A lawsuit involving as many as 55 former patients that charged the Center with fraud, brainwashing, and physical and emotional abuse was settled on favorable terms in January 1986.